jonathanwkelly/BallFrogAPI/wp-plugin/README.md

 You can add your own custom pipes in the file ```wp-plugin/src/js/custom.js```

+#### Refresh Element

+In any template, you can include a pre-defined tag of ``` {{refresh_button}} ``` to output a refresh button and message.
+The output will be a refresh icon that, when clicked, will perform the API call as defined again, repopulating the template with fresh data.

 #### Customizing Front-End Assets

 All the source is available in ```wp-plugin/src/```.
 An overview of each file: